Column: In a jaded world, here’s a player worthy of cheers

 Instead, he watched that “Hard Knocks” episode all over again, the one where then-Atlanta coach Mike Smith doles out the pink slip .

-“When they told me I was going to be released, you can kind of see I smiled a little bit,” Allen recalled.
+“You can kind of see I smiled a little bit,” Allen recalled.
 “I knew that wasn’t going to be my last straw.
 I’ve been turned down plenty of times in life, man.
-That wasn’t the first time I’ve been told I wasn’t good enough or couldn’t make it.”
+That wasn’t the first time I’ve been told I wasn’t good enough.”

-Allen’s new contract — a three-year extension worth a maximum of $19.5 million — pales in comparison to, say, quarterback and teammate Matt Ryan, who agreed to a massive deal that averages $30 million a season and guarantees him at least $100 million.
+Allen’s new contract — $19.5 million for three more seasons — pales in comparison to, say, teammate Matt Ryan, who agreed to a massive deal that averages $30 million a year and guarantees the star quarterback at least $100 million.

 But Allen is grateful for his $5.5 million signing bonus.
 He knows that’s a massive amount of money to just about anyone else.
 He hopes it sends just the right message to anyone scuffling on the fringes of a roster.